hexchat/documentation/script_perl.rst

 This function will return the information normally retrieved with ``get_info``, except this is for the context that is passed in.
-The information will be returned in the form of a hash.
+The information will be returned in a hashref.
 The keys of the hash are the ``$id`` you would normally supply to ``get_info`` as well as all the keys that are valid for the items in the "channels" list from ``get_list``.
 Use of this function is more efficient than calling